The 2026 Workforce: What Employers Need to Know About Gen Z Candidates

 6. Diversity and Inclusion Aren't Optional

 For Gen Z, diversity, equity, and inclusion are baseline expectations, not nice-to-haves.
-Companies that do not prioritize DEI will struggle to attract this generation.
+Companies that do not prioritise DEI will struggle to attract this generation.
 Focus on inclusive hiring practices, measurable DEI goals, and building a workplace where everyone feels valued and heard.

 The Bottom Line